Low-Frequency/Klipper-Git-Backup/README.md

 # How does it work?

 This script runs when your Pi starts, or if configured even on a set timeschedule.
 It waits for network connection and then pushes a backup to your specified locations.
-Every action is logged and the output gets sent to the terminal.
+Every action is logged.
 This way you always know what fails, or has failed in the past.

 It even has log rotation implemented, so it doesn't eat up the precious space for your gcodes :wink:

-If you want to know what each script does, just execute it with the flags `-h` or `--help` and you get a manual.
+If you want to know what each script does, just execute it with the flags `-h` or `--help` and you get an overview and description for all scripts.

 This script even sets up custom commands for you to use.